 Category: Replacement Heart Valves

-German device maker Transcatheter Technologies reports positive early findings from a study of its "game-changer" Trinity transcatheter aortic valve implantation system.
+German device maker Transcatheter Technologies GmbH said it finished durability-testing Trinity transcatheter aortic valve implantation system.

 The company expects Trinity to be "the world's 1st 'truly repositionable'" replacement aortic valve.
 The device was put through 600 million cycles, or around 15 years, of durability testing by an independent lab, which reported that the device far exceeded minimum standards, according to a press release.